impierce/digital-credential-data-models/crates/validator/README.md

 This will validate the requests.

 ### Validate elm requests
+Sometimes its good to run the `fetch-json.sh` script to update the latest JSON requests.

 #### Unix
 - Run the `init-py.sh` script to initialize the python shacl validator.